ezaanm/ssbu-replay-saver/README.md

 6. Run: ```brew tap osx-cross/avr```
 7. Run: ```brew install avr-gcc```
 8. Plug your Arduino into your computer, take a piece of wire or metal, and connect these two pins briefly using the wire.
 Don't worry you won't get thunder jolted.
 Your Arduino is now in DFU mode! ![image](https://www.arduino.cc/en/uploads/Hacking/Uno-front-DFU-reset.png)
-9. Next run my script: ```bash installToArd``` to compile the code, erase the standard Arduino software, flash the Arduino with our Joystick.hex file, and save it.
+9. Next while your Arduino is still plugged into your computer, run my script: ```bash installToArd``` to compile the code, erase the standard Arduino software, flash the Arduino with our Joystick.hex file, and save it.
 10. Your Arduino is ready to roll!

-#### Setup Instructions For Teensy
+#### Setup Instructions For Arduino Teensy
-The process is a bit simpler for Teensy boys.
+The process is a bit different for Teensy boys.
+I'm not entirely sure of the exact steps so you can try following this / look at previous projects for some more detailed information.

 Go to the Teensy website and download/install the [Teensy Loader application](https://www.pjrc.com/teensy/loader.html).
 For Linux, follow their instructions for installing the [GCC Compiler and Tools](https://www.pjrc.com/teensy/gcc.html).
 For Windows, you will need the latest [AVR toolchain](http://www.atmel.com/tools/atmelavrtoolchainforwindows.aspx) from the Atmel site.
 See [this issue](https://github.com/LightningStalker/Splatmeme-Printer/issues/10) and [this thread](http://gbatemp.net/threads/how-to-use-shinyquagsires-splatoon-2-post-printer.479497/) on GBAtemp for more information.
 For Mac you can run the same brew instructions from the Arduino Uno R3 setup.